Emma Caulfield: How The Buffy Star Joined The MCU

 Though her time on 90210 was fairly short, Emma Caulfield quickly moved on.
 She picked up a lengthy recurring role on the long-time soap sudser General Hospital.
 She played Lorraine Miller, a character who stuck around for a year or so and who then has recently reappeared (like they always do) but this time the character is played by a different actress (yes, that happens too).

 Leporiphobia is a fear of rabbits.
-And while Emma Caulfield’s Buffy character of Anya first loved rabbits, she bred them before she became the vengeance demon Anyanka (she could grant wishes of vengeance), her fear for rabbits took over her life.
+Emma Caulfield’s Anya character on Buffy first loved rabbits when the show started.
+She bred them before she became the vengeance demon Anyanka (she could grant wishes of vengeance).
+But eventually, her fear of rabbits took over her life.

 Emma Caulfield brought a wonderful sense of humor to her character, quirky and fun, playing her fear of rabbits to the hilt.
 In fact, in one Halloween episode, her response to Xander advising her to wear something scary for Halloween was dressing up as a bunny.